 Testing for Lead in Drinking Water Program

-2018-19 AAPS Testing for Lead in Drinking Water Program, Phase 1 Results:
+2018-19 Testing for Lead in Drinking Water Program Update

-From the Phase 1 set of ten school campuses, 456 drinking water source locations:
+From 32 school campuses and 1,426 drinking water source locations:

 As a reminder, additional steps we are currently taking to ensure the lowest possible levels of lead in our AAPS school drinking water include: